01 · 17 · 2018

-When we tell people we design and build commercial workspaces, they’re likely to think about many things — blueprints, construction, walls, carpeting, furnishings — the list could go on forever.
-But they’re not likely to think about the two things that make the business most fascinating to us: people and psychology.
+When we tell people we design and build commercial office spaces, they are likely to think about many things — blueprints, construction, walls, carpeting, furnishings — the list could go on forever.
+But they are not likely to think about the two things that make the business most fascinating to us: people and psychology.
+Function over form.

 Case in point: In recent years, high-profile companies like Google, Yahoo, eBay, Goldman Sachs, American Express, and Facebook adopted open office spaces.
-Billed as communal environments, they were touted as doing everything from fostering collaboration to reducing cost, from making management easier to improving workflow.
+Billed as communal environments, they were praised as doing everything from fostering collaboration to reducing cost, from making management easier to improving workflow.
 They were cool.
 They were popular.
-They made senior management folks feel edgy and progressive.
-They accounted for nearly every tangible factor imaginable.
+Even made senior management folks feel edgy and progressive.
+It accounted for nearly every tangible factor imaginable.
 But they ignored two things, both intangible: people and their psychological needs.

 We’re Only Human